 The Lancaster County Board of Elections recommends that all write-in candidates provide cards to voters with the candidate’s name clearly printed on the card.
 It is also recommended that the candidate ask the voter to print the name on the ballot exactly as it appears on the information card.
-The use of self-inking stamps or stickers as a means of voting for a write-in candidate, while not prohibited by law, is discouraged because of the potential for damage to the voting machines.
+The use of stickers is prohibited by Act 77 of 2019.
+Self-inking stamps as a means of voting for a write-in candidate, while not prohibited by law, are discouraged because of the potential for wet ink to transfer and damage the optical scan voting equipment.

 As indicated above, the Board of Elections must certify votes cast on ballots exactly as names are written on the ballot and may not group similar names together.
 For example, for a candidate having the name John C. Lancaster, votes cast for John C. Lancaster, J. Lancaster, J. C. Lancaster, and Jon Lancaster would all appear separately on the certification.